 A: Traditional APM assumes long-running processes hosting monolithic applications that hardly ever change.
 Now we get new Docker images with every build multiple times a day.
 How can we successfully inject agents that understand the dynamic nature of these containers?

-Neiman Marcus did a Proof of Concept with Dynatrace, and our OneAgent technology, and experienced first-hand that this purpose-built monitoring solution for enterprise cloud overcame the limitations of current APM solutions (including AppMon which they have used for many years).
+Neiman Marcus did a Proof of Concept with Dynatrace, and our OneAgent technology, and experienced first-hand that this purpose-built monitoring solution for cloud overcame the limitations of current APM solutions (including AppMon which they have used for many years).

 Last week, Neiman Marcus invited me to join a remote session where he showed me how they adopted Dynatrace and why it was the better choice as compared to other APM tools and why they couldn’t do it with the basic AWS CloudWatch monitoring service.